Keyboard shortcuts

 Use powerio[pandas] only for downstream code that expects pandas DataFrames.

-.pio.json packages
+.pio.json documents

 pkg = pio.Package.from_file("goc3_case.json", from_="goc3-json")